jeremiah-shaulov/jstok/README.md

 - `REGEXP` - Regular expression literal.
 - `OTHER` - Other tokens, like `+`, `++`, `?.`, etc.
 - `MORE_REQUEST` - Before returning the last token found in the source string, `jstok()` generate this meta-token.
 If then you call `it.next(more)` with a nonempty string argument, this string will be appended to the last token, and the tokenization will continue.
 - `ERROR` - This token type is returned in 3 situations: 1) invalid character occured; 2) unbalanced bracket occured; 3) occured comment inside string template parameter.
-If then you call `it.next(ignore)` with `true` argument, this error condition will be ignored, and the tokenization will continue.

 ## jstokReader() - Tokenize Deno.Reader